How to Read a Paint Tube

 Color Name

-Color names can vary amongst brands, even if they are the same colors.
-For the most part, there are some standard color names though such as phthalo green, ultramarine blue, and cadmium red for example.
+Color names can vary among brands, even if they are the same color.
+There are some standard color names, though, such as phthalo green, ultramarine blue, and cadmium red.

 Colors can vary by brand.
-For instance, Sap Green is always a warm green, but there are huge differences in the colors.
+For instance, Sap Green is always a warm green, but there are considerable differences in the colors.

 sap green swatches of watercolor

-Some brands have specialty lines that are also denoted in the brand names or labels.
+Some brands have specialty lines also denoted in the brand names or labels.

-For instance, Daniel Smith has the Primatek line, which is allegedly made with minerals.
+For instance, Daniel Smith has the Primatek line, allegedly made with minerals.
 (There’s a whole controversy about this that I don’t want to get into.)

 daniel smith primatek paints